namtx/thinkspace/_posts/how_to_cyclically_ping_to_an_api_endpoint_using__github_action.md

 ---
+layout: default
 label: til
-layout: default
-title: How to cyclically ping to an API endpoint using Github action
+title: "How to cyclically ping to an API endpoint using Github action"
 ---

 - Create a cron-job github action with the following content:
 ```yaml
 name: Cron jobs